Banandana/CodeSwarm/README.md

 **Status:** ⚠️ Experimental - Under Development

 CodeSwarm is a multi-agent autonomous code generation system that transforms project proposals into code with intelligent task decomposition, budget management, and crash recovery.
+It is 100% AI slop code almost entirely generated via an LLM.
+The future is now, bitches.
+The slop is here.

 ---